Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 In addition, the technical foundation has reached a level of maturity where it can support broader research use, including corpus development, computational analysis, and integration with modern data workflows.
 The research path is also clearer than before: reading and literacy studies, Brazil-grounded empirical work, South Korea as a current institutional case study, and infrastructure-plus-dataset development can be described as one connected program rather than as separate hopes.

-This creates a narrow window where institutional stewardship can turn existing work into a stable, grant-ready program.
+This creates a timely opportunity where institutional stewardship can turn existing work into a stable, grant-ready program.

 ## What first-stage stewardship would fund